edsu/inkdroid.org/_posts/2017-08-18-delete-forensics.md

 *Note: Data Artist [Erin Gallagher](https://twitter.com/3r1nG) provided lots of feedback and ideas for what follows in this post.
-Follow her on [Medium](https://medium.com/@erin_gallagher) to see more of her work, and details about this dataset shortly.*
+Follow her on [Medium](https://medium.com/@erin_gallagher) to see more of her work, and her [#UniteTheRight Automation and Deleted Tweets](https://news.docnow.io/unitetheright-automation-and-deleted-tweets-9dbf4b641755) for details about this dataset, and some truly stunning graph visualizations.*

 ---